 \subsection{Relational Representation with Latent Variable Policies}

-Instead of learning independent policies to form $\boldsymbol{\Pi}$, we adopt hierarchical latent variable policies to represent the multimodality.
-In this way, the MG-common and MG-specific strategic knowledge can be explicitly modeled.
-Specifically, in the relational representation framework, the specific strategic knowledge for population-varying MGs is captured by the egocentric relational graph $g$ since agents optimally behave in each game by learning \textit{per-game optimal} relationship.
-Besides, agents take different actions when incorporating different strategic relationships, \ie, multiple policy modes are obtained with varied $g$.
-Therefore, we treat $g$ as a higher-level latent variable that is dynamically generated by $g=\phi(o,z)$.
-Here, $z$ is a lower-level latent sampled from a learned distribution $p(z|m;\psi)$.
-Then the common knowledge that how agents optimally behave under different $g$ can be distilled into the policy parameter $\theta$, which includes the transform $V$ in Eq. \eqref{rel_v} and the successive policy network parameters.
-An agent takes action $a\sim \pi(\cdot|o,g;\theta)$, where $g=\phi(o,z)$ and $z\sim p(z|m;\psi)$.
+Instead of learning independent unimodal policies to form the set $\boldsymbol{\Pi}$, we adopt hierarchical latent variable policies to represent the multimodality, with the game-common and game-specific strategic knowledge explicitly modeled by relational representation.
+Specifically, for population-varying MGs, we regard the relational graph $g$ as the game-specific knowledge since (1) agents optimally behave in each game by learning the \textit{per-game optimal} relational graph; and (2) agents take different actions when incorporating different strategic relationships so that multiple strategic modes are obtained with varied $g$.
+For this reason, we treat $g$ as a high-level latent variable that is dynamically generated by $g=\phi(o,z)$, where $z$ is a low-level latent sampled from a learned distribution $p(z\mid m;\psi)$.
+An agent takes action $a\sim \pi(\cdot\mid o,g;\theta)$, where $g=\phi(o,z)$ and $z\sim p(z\mid m;\psi)$.
+Then the common knowledge that determines how agents can optimally behave conditioned on different $g$ is distilled into the policy parameter $\theta$, which includes the transformation $\mathcal{V}$ in \eqref{rel_v} and the successive policy network parameters.

+Our implementation is illustrated in Figure \ref{fig_ill}.
+Specifically, different relational graphs are controlled by the lower-level latent variable $z$, which selects the attention heads inspired by the \textit{option} \citep{sutton1999between} structure.
+We apply the multi-head self-attention architecture \citep{vaswani2017attention} and set the head number as the dimension of the categorical distribution $p(z)$.
+Then with a sampled latent, say $z_1$, the relational graph $g_1$ corresponds to the output at the $z_1$-th head.
+The same relational graph is used for both the decentralized actor and the centralized critic.

-Although the instantiation can be applied to MARL multi-task learning setups, the design of latent policies by itself does \textit{not} immediately suggest an algorithm that generalizes to novel MGs.
-As such, we present the key ingredient of the Meta Representations for Agents (MRA) algorithm as follows.
+Unfortunately, although the above design fits well into the multi-task MARL setup, where each task differs in the number of agents, there is no guarantee that the resulting agents can generalize to novel evaluation MGs.
+To address this issue, we present the insights and objectives of our \textit{Meta Representations for Agents} (MRA) algorithm as follows.